Embed This Data

 - FDI Inflow:

 The top personal income tax rate is 52 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax and environmental taxes.
-The overall tax burden equals 37.4 percent of total domestic income.
-Government spending amounts to 46.8 percent of GDP.
-The budget has been in deficit, and public debt exceeds 65 percent of GDP.
-The pension system has been reformed to address spiraling costs.
+Other taxes include value-added and environmental taxes.
+The overall tax burden equals 37.8 percent of total domestic income.
+Over the past three years, government spending has amounted to 45.0 percent of total output (GDP), and budget deficits have averaged 1.6 percent of GDP.
+Public debt is equivalent to 62.6 percent of GDP.